mcraiha/spine-unity-docs/Rendering.md

 The `Mesh` goes into the `MeshFilter` component, which is used by the `MeshRenderer`.
 The `MeshRenderer` renders the mesh at the appropriate point in [Unity’s game loop](http://docs.unity3d.com/Manual/ExecutionOrder.html).

-MeshFilter and MeshRenderer have a [Retained Mode](https://en.wikipedia.org/wiki/Retained_mode) API (as opposed to an Immediate Mode API); that is, mesh and materials don't need to be passed to them every frame for the visibility to persist.
-This means that while `SkeletonRenderer`/`SkeletonAnimation` can update the mesh every frame, disabling the upadtes at runtime (by disabling SkeletonAnimation or SkeletonRenderer) will not destroy the visible mesh.
+`MeshFilter` and `MeshRenderer` have a [Retained Mode](https://en.wikipedia.org/wiki/Retained_mode) API (as opposed to an Immediate Mode API); that is, mesh and materials don't need to be passed to them every frame for the visibility to persist.
+This means that while `SkeletonRenderer`/`SkeletonAnimation` can update the mesh every frame, disabling the updates at runtime (by disabling `SkeletonAnimation` or `SkeletonRenderer`) will not destroy the visible mesh.

 #### Materials
 Spine-Unity also uses Materials to store information about what texture, shader and material properties should be used.
-The Materials are assigned through the AtlasAsset.
+The Materials are assigned through the `AtlasAsset`.

-The materials array of the MeshRenderer is managed by the SkeletonRenderer every frame depending on what AtlasAssets it needs to use.
+The materials array of the `MeshRenderer` is managed by the `SkeletonRenderer` every frame depending on what `AtlasAssets` it needs to use.
 Modifying that array directly does not work like a typical Unity setup.

 ### Sprite Texture Rendering/Z Ordering
 ![](http://i.imgur.com/xqDt3Sn.jpg)